 This function also differs from Variable.backward() in the way to return the gradients; it directly returns the gradient variables as a list instead of setting gradients to the Variable.grad_var attribute of the original variable.
 It means users do not need to clear the gradient w.r.t. each variable before computing the gradient using this function.
-If set_grad option is set to True, the computed gradient is also stored in the Variable.grad_var will be updated even if it had already been set.
+If set_grad option is set to True, the computed gradient is also stored in the Variable.grad_var attribute of each variable, in which case any original value of Variable.grad_var will be updated even if it had already been set.